-(C) & (D)

-(A) Photo pending

-MUZZLE - The length of the muzzle from stop to nose is equal to or slightly shorter than the length of the skull from occiput to stop.
+MUZZLE - The length of the muzzle, from stop to nose, is equal to or slightly shorter than the length of the skull, from occiput to stop.
 When viewed from the side or from above, the muzzle tapers slightly from where it joins the skull to the nose.
 The muzzle is well-filled-in under the eyes.
-The lower jaw is strong but not protruding.
+The lower jaw is strong, but not protruding.
 Lips are tightly closed and black, except that liver-colored lips are acceptable in dogs whose coat colors are shades of red with white.

-MUZZLE (Continued)

-Faults: (A) loosely hanging lips; (B) a shallow or receding lower jaw; (C) a pinched or snipey muzzle; (D) a too short or too long muzzle.
-(Photos pending)
+Faults: Loosely hanging lips; a shallow or receding lower jaw; a pinched or snipey muzzle; a too short or too long muzzle.

-TEETH - Teeth close in a scissors bite.
+TEETH - A full complement of strong white teeth meet in a scissors bite.